-- Provide surge protective devices on all metallic cables entering and leaving an interior environment to an exterior environment or vice versa, i.e. surge protective device at each interior location of a penetration to the exterior environment. - E. Network Hardware - System components and appurtenances shall be installed in accordance with the manufacturer's instructions and as shown.
-Necessary interconnections, services, and adjustments required for a complete and operable wired or wireless data transmission system shall be provided and shall be fully integrated with the configured network chosen for the project. - F. Computer Hardware - Provide the server(s) or personal computer workstation(s) where shown on the plans or indicated diagrammatically. - G. Computer Software - User friendly software shall be suitable for operation on computer workstations which serve as site data aggregation devices by monitoring the meters in the system, recording events, indicating alarm conditions, and logging and displaying system reports. - 2.
+- 1. User friendly software shall be suitable for operation on computer workstations which serve as site data aggregation devices by monitoring the meters in the system, recording events, indicating alarm conditions, and logging and displaying system reports. - 2.
 The software shall be developed by the manufacturer of the monitoring devices, and shall be designed specifically for energy, power monitoring and control.
 Additional utilities, i.e. water, air gas, electric and steam shall also be easily integrated. - 3.
 The software shall be configured, not programmed.
 All software shall be configured by the vendor and delivered ready to use.
 This configuration shall include preparation of all graphics, displays, and interactive one-line diagrams required as a part of this project. - a.
-Configuration shall be to the point that when monitoring devices are required to be added, the user shall only convey to the software the communications address and type of device.

-- 4. The software shall be a standard product offering with no customization required and clients shall interface with the server or computer workstation via Internet Explorer browser. - a.
-The web-enabled interactive graphics client shall only reside on the server PC, client PC not required to host any application software other than Internet Explorer 6.0 SP1 or higher browser to become a fully functional system. - H. Electrical Meters - Power monitoring and control components shall all be factory installed, wired and tested prior to shipment to the job site. - 2.
+Configuration shall be to the point that when monitoring devices are required to be added, the user shall only convey to the software the communications address and type of device. - 4.
+The software shall be a standard product offering with no customization required and clients shall interface with the server or computer workstation via Internet Explorer browser. - a.
+The web-enabled interactive graphics client shall only reside on the server PC, client PC not required to host any application software other than Internet Explorer 6.0 SP1 or higher browser to become a fully functional system.

+I. Electrical Meters:

+- 1. Power monitoring and control components shall all be factory installed, wired and tested prior to shipment to the job site. - 2.
 All control power, CT, PT and data communications wire shall be factory wired and harnessed within the equipment enclosure. - 3.
-Where external circuit connections are required, terminal blocks shall be provided and the manufacturer's drawings must clearly identify the interconnection requirements including wire type to be used. - All wiring required to externally connect separate equipment lineups shall be furnished and installed at the site as part of the contractor's responsibility. - Contractor interconnection wiring requirements shall be clearly identified on the power monitoring and control system shop drawings. - I. Water, Oil and Gas Meters - 1.
-Thermowells - a.
+Where external circuit connections are required, terminal blocks shall be provided and the manufacturer's drawings must clearly identify the interconnection requirements including wire type to be used.

+- 4. All wiring required to externally connect separate equipment lineups shall be furnished and installed at the site as part of the contractor's responsibility. - 5.
+Contractor interconnection wiring requirements shall be clearly identified on the power monitoring and control system shop drawings.

+J. Water, Oil and Gas Meters:

+1. Thermowells:

+- a.
 Install thermowells with socket extending a minimum of 2 inches into fluid or one-third of pipe diameter and in vertical position in piping tees. - b.
 Install thermowells of sizes required to match temperature sensor connectors.
 Include bushings if required to match sizes. - c.
 Install thermowells with extension on insulated piping. - d.
 Fill thermowells with heat-transfer medium. - 2.
-Provide a test plug beside each temperature sensor. - 3.
-Flow meters, general - a.
+Provide a test plug beside each temperature sensor.

+3. Flow Meters, General:

+- a.
 Install meters and gages adjacent to machines and equipment to allow service and maintenance of meters, gages, machines, and equipment. - b.
-Connect flowmeter-system elements to meters, connect flowmeter transmitters to meters, and connect thermal-energy meter transmitters to meters.

-- c.
-Assemble and install connections, tubing, and accessories between flow-measuring elements and flowmeters according to manufacturer's written instructions. - d.
+Connect flowmeter system elements to meters, connect flowmeter transmitters to meters, and connect thermal -energy meter transmitters to meters. - c.
+Assemble and install connections, tubing, and accessories between flow measuring elements and flowmeters according to manufacturer's written instructions. - d.
 Install flowmeter elements in accessible positions in piping systems. - e.
-Install flowmeter, with minimum 20 x pipe diameter straight lengths of pipe upstream and minimum 10 x pipe diameter straight lengths of pipe downstream from flowmeter unless otherwise indicated by manufacturer's written instructions. - f.
+Install flowmeter, with minimum $20~\mathrm{x}$ pipe diameter straight lengths of pipe upstream and minimum $10~\mathrm{x}$ pipe diameter straight lengths of pipe downstream from flowmeter unless otherwise indicated by manufacturer's written instructions. - f.
 Mount thermal-energy meters on wall if accessible; if not, provide brackets to support meters.